 Packing is generally straightforward.

 If you’re going to the beach, be sure to pack your bathing suit and sunnies.
 If you’re going to the mountains, be sure to pack boots and a jacket.
 But what if the weather isn’t as straightforward in your next destination?
+That’s when you need one of the best travel umbrellas.

 Rain can often catch you off guard.
 Don’t get taken by surprise on your next trip (have you downloaded Journo’s Pack This app yet?
 You’ll never forget about packing for rain again). 🌧